Content from Read case data

 Validating subject IDs

-Each entry in the dataset represents a subject and should be distinguishable by a specific column formatted in a particular way, such as falling within a specified range, containing certain prefixes and/or suffixes, containing a specific number of characters.
+Each entry in the dataset represents a subject (e.g. a disease case or study participant) and should be distinguishable by a specific ID formatted in a particular way.
+These IDs can contain numbers falling within a specific range, a prefix and/or suffix, and might be written such that they contain a specific number of characters.
 The cleanepi package offers the function check_subject_ids() designed precisely for this task as shown in the below code chunk.
-This function validates whether they are unique and meet the required criteria.
+This function checks whether the IDs are unique and meet the required criteria specified by the user.

 R